VickiCocco/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

   ### 2. Descripton of Output Files
     Two data sets are required the first:

         Merges the training and the test sets to create one data set,

         Extracts only the measurements on the mean and standard deviation for each measurement.

         Uses descriptive activity names to name the activities in the data set

         Appropriately labels the data set with descriptive variable names.

     The second:

       From the prior data set in create an independent tidy data set with the average of each variable for each activity and each subject.

+    Another logfile.txt was created and appended throughout the code to record data integrity tests after binds and merges.

     *File layout determination
          -For this project I am taking directions from features_info.txt literally and looking for featurenames